Dennis Washington

-Dennis R. Washington (born 1934) is an American billionaire industrialist who owns, or co-owns controlling interests in, a large consortium of privately held companies collectively known as the Washington Companies and, in Canada, another collection of companies known as the Seaspan Marine Corporation.
+Dennis R. Washington (born 1934) is an American billionaire industrialist who owns a controlling interest in a large consortium of privately held companies, collectively known as the Washington Companies.
+The consortium's main assets are in British Columbia, Canada, Washington, and Montana.
+The largest holding is a family-managed industrial ship manufacturer and marine freight transport service known as Seaspan Marine Corporation based in Vancouver, B.C.

 Early life

 Born in Spokane, Dennis Washington grew up in Spokane, Bremerton, Washington, and Missoula, Montana.
 His parents separated when he was very young, and Washington lived with his mother.
 He rarely saw his father, who worked in construction overseas.
 Washington did not grow up in a wealthy family.
 Additionally, he states his parents' divorce as his motivation to provide his own wife and children with a stable family environment.